Kennewick, Washington: Government

 Kennewick is a code city that operates under the council–manager form of government.
 The city council has seven members, four of which are elected at-large while three are elected by the city's three electoral wards.
 The mayor is selected by the councilmembers.
 Kennewick's city manager serves under the direction of the city council, and administers and coordinates the delivery of municipal services.
+Since 2026, Kennewick's mayor has been Jason McShane.

 The City of Kennewick is a full-service city, providing police, fire prevention and suppression, emergency medical response, water and sewer, parks, public works, planning and zoning, street maintenance, code enforcement, and general administrative services to residents.
 The city also operations a regional convention center.
 According to the city's 2018 audited financial report, the cities total annual expenses are $96.6 million, of which $24.2 million is funded by sales tax, $13.1 million by Utility Tax and $13.0 million by property tax.

 The citizens of Kennewick are represented in the Washington Senate by Matt Boehnke in District 8, and Perry Dozier in District 16, and in the Washington House of Representatives by Stephanie Barnard and April Connors in District 8, and Mark Klicker and Skyler Rude in District 16.
 At the national level, Kennewick and the rest of the Tri-Cities are part of the 4th congressional district, has been represented by Republican Dan Newhouse since 2015.